 - Where are we missing referrals and why?

 - Are we failing to follow up and schedule an appointment?

 - How can we work with physicians to better educate patients on the importance of therapy in their healing process?

 Answering these questions can provide further insight into areas of growth for your physical therapy clinics.
-For more ways to enhance your clinics, check out our blog on Billing Services.
+For more ways to enhance your clinics, check out our blog on how to mitigate growing pains when your practice adds more clients.
 Our team is dedicated to helping you develop physical therapy operational policies, understand your staff’s current productivity, and suggesting ways to constantly improve your therapy services.